norswap/autumn/doc/B3-memoization.md

 left-associative binary expressions with PEG.

 If you use the facilities supplied by Autumn to handle left-recursion/left-association (section [A6.
-Left-Recursion and Associativity]), you won't run into these issues however!
+Left-Recursion and Associativity]), you won't run into performance issues due to these particular issues however!

 See my thesis (SOON) for a full discussion of these potential performance issues in other tools.